 Daily physical activity is one way to increase blood flow to your brain.

-It has been proven that building your aerobic capacity through aerobic activity like running or cycling increases oxygen not only to your brain but to all your other organs.
+It has been proven that building your aerobic capacity through aerobic activity like running, cycling, or walking increases oxygen not only to your brain but to all your other organs.

 Furthermore, research has demonstrated that exercise leads to growth of new neurons in memory areas of the brain!

 When your oxygen is low, your ability to concentrate is hurt.
 When you can't concentrate, you can't learn new information easily or recall information you studied in the past.
 Many studies have shown that physical activity increases the flow of oxygen to your brain.

 As fitness expert Robert Sweetgall, who has walked over 70,000 miles in his lifetime, explains:

 Exercise helps oxygenate (supply oxygen to) the brain.
 This supply makes it function better.
 Even walking 15 minutes a day will help you focus better.